 The individual does not substitute himself for public authority, does not ask for anything.
 He "gives the alarm".
 He is the trigger himself, the one without which nothing would happen, because as an insider he is in contact with information.

 It must be considered as a Janus because this abstract, even irenic, presentation covers various situations, even opposed.
-More often, those who know the wrongdoing and whose prosecution is so important do not reveal it because they are the perpetrators themselves, as in the case of corruption.
-What is more, cases show that people who disclose wrongdoing do so because they want to harm the enterprise with which a conflict has opened up or want to harm another individual within the firm in a personal conflict.
+More often, those who know the wrong doing and whose prosecution is so important do not reveal it because they are the perpetrators themselves, as in the case of corruption.
+What is more, cases show that people who disclose wrong doing do so because they want to harm the firm with which a conflict has opened up or want to harm another individual within the firm in a personal conflict.
 By the protection and incentive which Law brings to these characters, it is the famous couple of the crime who leans on the arm of vice that one would see advancing in the corridor of the Compliance...

 But under another face and in many other cases, the person breaks the law of silence for the sake of others, making public a fact carefully concealed by some, more so if the fact is harmful to people for whom he has consideration, personally or not .
 This may be the case when the company has operations in foreign countries whose national law is ineffective in protecting weak people, such as children.
 More generally, this may be a more general concern for the effectiveness of Law expressed by an individual against the society to which he belongs, the firm but also the social group or the economic ou political system, if they function against the Law.